Mohammed Ali Bawazir: Hunger strike

-Kessler has noted that Bwazir and Hamdoon's petition stated that the use of the restraint chair was "tantamount to torture".
+Kessler has noted that Bawazir and Hamdoon's petition stated that the use of the restraint chair was "tantamount to torture".

 However, she stated the opinion that because she lacked the medical expertise to evaluate the position of the camp's medical authorities she lacked jurisdiction to rule on the petition.

-According to the Agence France Presse, Bwazir and Hamdoon were not opposed to being force fed, and so claimed in their petition that the use of restraints was unnecessary.
+According to the Agence France Presse, Bawazir and Hamdoon were not opposed to being force fed, and so claimed in their petition that the use of restraints was unnecessary.

 According to the Agence France Presse, camp authorities are withholding medical treatment for their other ailments from the hunger strikers, in an attempt to pressure them to quit their strike.

 Official status reviews

 Originally, the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.